 So you want to make a few pennies from your blog?
 There are a few ways you can do this without having glaring ads or selling your soul to a brand.
 Follow our simple steps below to start earning rewards from your hard earned time blogging.

-Make sure you check your local regulations/taxes when it comes to earning an income from your blog.
+Be sure to check your local regulations/taxes if you plan on earning an income from your blog.

 Adsense is a service by Google which will display advertising on your site. which you can set up quickly and easily on your blog.
 You can choose where you want the ads, which size ads you want to display and you can manage it easily from your dashboard.
 It’s very simple to use and once you’re over the threshold (around $50 USD), the ad revenue will be deposited into your bank account – easy!